JuliaReach/RangeEnclosures.jl/docs/src/tutorial.md

 ### Bounding multivariate functions

-While our previous examples were in one dimension, the techniques generalize to multivariate functions ``\mathbb{R}^n\rightarrow\mathbb{R}``, the only difference is that the domain, instead of being an interval, should be an `IntervalBox`.
+While our previous examples were in one dimension, the techniques generalize to multivariate functions ``\mathbb{R}^n\rightarrow\mathbb{R}``, the only difference is that the domain, instead of being an interval, should be an `AbstractVector` of `Interval`s.
 For example, consider the function

 ```math
 h(x_1, x_2) = \sin(x_1) - \cos(x_2) - \sin(x_1)\cos(x_1)